Applications of perverse sheaves in commutative algebra: The Riemann-Hilbert functor in characteristic and perverse -sheaves

 \begin{construction}[Perverse coherent sheaves on stalks] It is convenient to extend Definition~\ref{DefPervCoh} to stalks.
 Thus, let $X$ be an $A$-scheme of finite type, and let $x \in X$.
 As explained in Remark~\ref{DualizingComplexLocalRing}, the complex $\omega^\bullet_{X,x}$ is a dualizing complex over the local ring $\calO_{X,x}$, and $R\Gamma_{\{x\}}(\omega^\bullet_{X,x})$ is concentrated in homological degree $d(x)$.
 In particular, we define \emph{perverse coherent sheaves} on $X_x \colonequals \Spec\calO_{X,x}$ as the image of $\mathrm{Coh}(X_x) \subset D^b_{coh}(X_x)$ under the duality functor

 With this definition, the stalk functor $D^b_{coh}(X) \to D^b_{coh}(\calO_{X,x})$ is $t$-exact for both the standard and perverse $t$-structures.
 In particular, the perversity of an object in $D^b_{coh}(X)$ can be checked after passing to stalks.
-Moreover, for $M \in D^b_{coh}(\calO_{X,x})$, the following are equivalent: \begin{enumerate}[\quad\rm(1)] \item $M$ is perverse. \item $R\Gamma_{\{x\}}(M)[-d(x)]$ is concentrated in degree $0$. \end{enumerate} Indeed, $(1)$ is equivalent to the Grothendieck dual $\DD_{X_x}(M)$ being concentrated in degree $0$.
+Moreover, for $M \in D^b_{coh}(\calO_{X,x})$, the following are equivalent: \begin{enumerate}[\quad\rm(1)] \item $M$ is perverse.

+\item $R\Gamma_{\{x\}}(M)[-d(x)]$ is concentrated in degree $0$. \end{enumerate} Indeed, $(1)$ is equivalent to the Grothendieck dual $\DD_{X_x}(M)$ being concentrated in degree $0$.
 On the other hand, since $R\Gamma_{\{x\}}(\omega_{X,x}^\bullet)[-d(x)] \simeq E_x$ where $E_x$ is the injective hull of the residue field, $(2)$ above is equivalent to the Matlis dual of $M$ being concentrated in degree $0$.
-The equivalence of $(1)$ and $(2)$ now follows from the compatibility of Grothendieck and Matlis duality under local cohomology, as in Remark~\ref{DCNormalizedFinite}. \end{construction}
+The equivalence of $(1)$ and $(2)$ now follows from the compatibility of Grothendieck and Matlis duality under local cohomology, as in Remark~\ref{DCNormalizedFinite}.